airshipit/shipyard/docs/source/API.rst

   -  The response headers will include a Location indicating the GET endpoint to retrieve the configDocs

+400 Bad Request
+  When:

+  - The request is missing a message body, attempting to create a collection with no contents.
+  - The request has no new/changed contents for the collection.
+  - The request is missing a Content-Length header.

 409 Conflict
   A condition in the system is blocking this document ingestion

   -  If a commitconfigdocs POST is in progress.
-  -  If any collections exist in the Shipyard Buffer unless bufferMode=replace or bufferMode=append.
+  -  If any collections exist in the Shipyard Buffer unless buffermode=replace or buffermode=append.
-  -  If bufferMode=append, and the collection being posted is already in the Shipyard Buffer
+  -  If buffermode=append, and the collection being posted is already in the Shipyard Buffer

 GET /v1.0/configdocs/{collection_id}